Taxis by country: Indonesia

-Since late 2010s, regular car-based taxis in Jakarta were began to be replaced by MPV-based ones, with common cars such as the Toyota Transmover and Honda Mobilio, and lesser extent cars such as the Nissan Grand Livina and Wuling Confero.
+Since late 2010s, regular car-based taxis in Jakarta were begun to be replaced by MPV-based ones, with common cars such as the Toyota Transmover and Honda Mobilio, and lesser extent cars such as the Nissan Grand Livina and Wuling Confero.
 Regular MPV-based taxis were previously common in Sumatra, Borneo, Central and East Java regions.
 Daihatsu Sigras and Toyota Calyas were also seen as taxicabs.